uber/react-vis/docs/highlight.md

 Defaults to `false`
 Disable brushing and dragging in the y direction

+### highlightX (optional)
+Type: `String or Number`
+Defaults to left edge
+Position in x coordinate space to place the left edge of the highlight bar.

+### highlightY (optional)
+Type: `String or Number`
+Defaults to top edge
+Position in y coordinate space to place the top edge of the highlight bar.

+### highlightHeight (optional)
+Type: `Number`
+Defaults to full height
+The height of highlight bar in pixels.

+### highlightWidth (optional)
+Type: `Number`
+Defaults to full width
+The width of highlight bar in pixels.

 ### onBrushStart (optional)
 Type: `Function`
 Function called on the start of brushing.